Reuben Sandwich

-Enjoyed all year round, but especially on Saint Patrick’s Day, the classic Reuben Sandwich is undeniably unique, hearty, ooey, gooey, and amazingly delicious!
+Enjoyed all year round, but especially on Saint Patrick’s Day, the classic Reuben Sandwich is undeniably unique, hearty, ooey, gooey, amazingly delicious, and incredibly easy to make!

 There’s just nothing quite like a classic Reuben sandwich!
 With gooey, buttery cheese, corned beef, tangy sauerkraut, sweet dressing, earthy bread, and a crispy exterior, it is undeniably one of the best sandwiches ever!